vytautasvegele/blogAssessment/README.md

 # Missing goals
 ## Optional
-* Database versioning system: currently the project uses H2 in-memory storage, otherwise it would be more useful, if we were to change H2 to some relational or other database to store the jpa repositories.
+* Database versioning system: currently the project uses H2 in-memory storage and this was not a huge priority.
-* Enpoint unit testing: I had some troubles coding session storage for testing and opted-out from full testing, only leaving simple controller calls that are expected to fail due to those operations requiring a session.
+* Enpoint unit testing: just keeping a session was a challenge (which was ultimate solved with REST-Assured), however tests can be expanded with more time.
+* Changing the database: this should be fairly feasible due to JPA and Hibernate, but it was not attempted here.
-## Other
+## Other notes
-* The spring boot was configured for a development environment without consideration to a production environment.
+* The spring boot was configured for a development environment without consideration for production environments.
+* Testing Spring will result in ports being randomized.
+Tests are able to read this port and us it later.

 # Used guides
 These are most of the data sources used in learning Spring and setting up this application: